Vollsmose: Description

 Vollsmose has relatively large areas of recreational nature, grassy areas, small hills, trees and bushes, marsh areas, ponds and along Odense Å. On all four sides of the "Firkanten" ("four sides") there are two-laned roads.
 One side will in 2014 become used more, when a new bridge over the Odense Canal will open.

 At Fyrreparken (one of the nine "parks" and "gardens" or divisions) there is an earlier peat bog, which has been dug out in such a way, that one can walk down the spiral along the walls of the hole to the bottom.

 There are six parks: Birkeparken (the Birchpark), Bøgeparken (the Beechpark), Egeparken (the Oakpark), Fyrreparken (the Pinepark), Granparken (the Sprucepark) and Lærkeparken (the Larchpark), and three "gardens"; Tjørnehaven (the Hawthorn garden), Slåenhaven (the Sloe bush garden) and Hybenhaven (the Dog Rose garden).

 While the area's "parks" are made up of multi-storied apartment blocks of varying heights up to 13 stories, the three "gardens" are 1–2-storied rows of housing units.
 Bøgeparken is the largest park with about 450 apartments and 1,600 occupants.
 In all there are 3,500 apartments in Vollsmose, which are owned by three of Odenses housing organisations, Højstrup Boligforening, Odense Andels Boligforening and Fyns Almennyttige Boligselskab.

 There are around 10.000 inhabitants in Vollsmose.
 About 70% of the inhabitants are immigrants or children of immigrants, and nearly all the students at the two schools in the area, Abildgårdskole and H. C. Andersen Skole, have parents with immigrant backgrounds.
 There are almost 80 nationalities.
-The largest groups come from Libanon, Somalia, Iraq and Turkey, coming as migrant workers in the 1960s and 1970s or as political- or war-refugees.
+The largest groups come from Lebanon, Somalia, Iraq and Turkey, coming as migrant workers in the 1960s and 1970s or as political- or war-refugees.
 There are many Muslims in Vollsmose, and there is a mosque in Birkeparken.
 People make do with other rooms.

 Vollsmose's residents are, on average, younger than in Odense.
 Over half are under 25 years of age.

 The average income in 2012 was 175,000 DKK, which is dramatically less than the average in Odense (262,000 DKK).
 There is a high rate of unemployment in Vollsmose compared to the rest of Odense.

 In the area there is the architecturally modern Vollsmose Kirke (Vollsmose Church) built in 1975 and two public schools.
 A third was recently closed.
 There are also twelve children's institutions, a high school and shopping centre with a good library and meeting centre, and a public swimming pool.
 Beside the centre is a newly opened centre for youth education.
 There is a large playground with chickens, rabbits and sheep called Børnebyen (The Children's Town).
 Vollsmose has a local police station, which no other suburb in Odense has.